StoneLabs/unifi-uxg-dnsmasq/README.md

 # unifi-uxg-dnsmasq
-Script to bring static dns to unifi uxg.
+Script to bring static DNS entires to unifi UXG.

-Basically, you could just add your static entries to `/run/dnsmasq.conf.d/host.dns`, but that is not persistant to we automatically create a softlink with a bit of bash scriptery.
-Nothing too complicated so dont worry.
+Basically, you could just add your static entries to `/run/dnsmasq.conf.d/host.dns`.
+Sadly, that's not persistent so we need to automatically create a softlink.
+Nothing too complicated so don't worry.

 ## 1. Scripts